strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * `policyStoreID` - ID of your Amazon Verified Permissions Store
 * `region` - the region where your Amazon Verified Permissions policy store is located
-* `awsKeyID` - the ID of an IAM user with read access to your Amazon Verified Permissions Policy
-* `awsSecretKey` - the corresponding secret key for your IAM user

 ![Amazon Verified Permissions service extension](images/service-extension.png)